wadaniel/simple-rl/README.md

 ```

 ## GPU usage
-Tnesorflow may access the GPU and slow down execution, avoid this with
+Tenesorflow may access the GPU and slow down execution, avoid this with
 ```
 export CUDA_VISIBLE_DEVICES=''
 ```